College Search

 Facebook link to program Facebook page

-PALS gives students with intellectual and developmental disabilities (IDD) the opportunity to participate in an array of academic classes, learn new skills, explore careers, prepare for employment and ultimately gain more independence.
-PALS provides career training as well as structured coursework that may include: career certification, money and basic financial literacy skills, problem solving, cooking and food shopping, community awareness, computer and internet skills, safety, personal health, and self-advocacy.
-With PALS, you can GET a job.
-KEEP a job.
-ADVANCE in a job.
+The Arc Gateway Program for Adult Learning (PALS) is designed for people with intellectual and developmental disabilities who want to learn new skills and get a job.
+Our goal is to provide substantial and relevant learning experiences that lead to meaningful employment.
+Our students participate in an array of classes and learn new skills in as little as one year.
+PALS provides career training as well as structured coursework that may include: money and basic financial literacy skills, problem solving, cooking and food shopping, community awareness, computer and internet skills, safety, personal health, and self-advocacy.

 General